 Human editors should review existing content in order to remove or replace dead links, and to move or remove those whose contents may have changed considerably, rendering them no longer appropriate for the category in which they are in.
 While automated processes may be used to remove dead links from public view, human editors are needed in order to determine whether the problem is a domain or URL change, in which case it can be corrected, or to replace dead sites with live ones having similar content, thus ensuring that categories are not left empty.

 Human editors should be involved in restructuring the web directory’s taxonomy in order to accommodate the growth or diminution of directory content, maintaining the relevancy and usefulness of the directory.

-While the value of a web directory listing today lies more in its value in enhancing a web site’s placement in external search engines than in the amount of organic traffic the directory is likely to send to listed web sites, I am of the opinion that web directories that are structured and maintained so that they can be easily navigated will also be more effectively spidered by external search engines.
+While the value of a web directory listing today lies more in its value in enhancing a web site’s placement in external search engines than in the amount of organic traffic the directory is likely to send to listed web sites, I do receive direct traffic from directories that my sites are listed in and I am of the opinion that web directories that are structured and maintained so that they can be easily navigated will also be more effectively spidered by external search engines.